wohshon/application-clients/amq/README.md

 - delay, for sending, delay between sending , in ms
 - queue, queue name

+##### SSL endpoint

+- To connect to a SSL endpoint, e.g. over TLS route in OCP, you will need additional parameters, `amqps://` , and trust store locations etc

+e.g. :

+`amqps://192.168.0.110:5673?transport.trustStoreLocation=./client.ts&transport.trustStorePassword=password&transport.verifyHost=false`

+- Refer to this sample [ssl client](https://github.com/wohshon/simple-amq-client/tree/ssl-client)

+- //TODO, update SSL test case here

+##### Consumer
-Consumer runs in a loop, it quits when a message "QUIT" is received.
+- Consumer runs in a loop, it quits when a message "QUIT" is received.

 #### Running using mvn commands